AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     var searchResult = await _productContainer.VectorizedSearchAsync(promptVectors, options);
     ```

-    This code does a few things including:
+    This code uses the Semantic Kernel Azure Cosmos DB NoSQL Vector Store connector to:

-    1. Uses `VectorPropertyName` in the `VectorSearchOptions` to indicate which property in the Azure Cosmos DB document contains the vectors to search against.
+    1. Indicate which property in the Azure Cosmos DB document contains the vectors to search against using `VectorPropertyName` in the `VectorSearchOptions`.
-    1. Uses `Top` to limit the number of products that are returned by the search.
+    1. Limit the number of products that are returned by the search using `Top`.
 Because LLM's can only process so much text at once, it is necessary to limit the amount of data returned by a vector search.
 The `productMaxResults` value limits that amount of data and because this is something you will need to adjust when doing vector searches, it is config value in this application.
-    1. Calls the `VectorizedSearchAsync()` function in the Semantic Kernel connector to perform vector search using the passed-in vectors generated by the user prompt.
-This automatically orders the results by the similarity score from most semantically relevant to least relevant.
+    1. Call the `VectorizedSearchAsync()` function in the Semantic Kernel connector.
+This performs vector search using the passed-in vector embeddings generated by the user prompt.
+The function automatically orders the results by the similarity score from most semantically relevant to least relevant.

 1. After this block of code, add the following lines before the existing return statement.
 This loops through the vector search results and serializes all products as a single string.